scott-huberty/q1k-neuroimaging/docs/source/tasks/anti_saccade.rst

 .. note::
-    All conditions are defined by the participants own gaze beahviour and the crtical period of behaviour is from the onset of the distractor until the onset of the targe image (except for the "Anti-saccade condition")
+    All conditions are defined by the participants own gaze beahviour and the critical period of behaviour is from the onset of the distractor until the onset of the targe image (except for the "Anti-saccade condition")